mvertescher/workshop-rs/src/traits/implementing_traits_2.md

 println!("1 new tweet: {}", tweet.summarize())
 ```

-We've define our trait and type locally here so we don't need to bring anything
+We've defined our trait and type locally here so we don't need to bring
-into scope.
+anything into scope.

 What happens when our trait or type is not local to our crate?